hashen47/simple-todo-app/README.md

 # Simple Todo App

-- simple todo app using react and bootstrap
+- simple todo app using react and tailwindcss